If you’re concerned about the indoor air quality in your Wheeling house, HEPA filters are a powerful method to purify the air your loved ones breathe.

 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were originally made to defend scientists against radiation as they developed the atomic bomb during World War II.
+HEPA furnace filters were originally made to defend scientists against radiation as they developed the atomic bomb during World War II.
 These fiberglass filters are made from fine mesh that traps most pollutants.
 Today, these filters are typically used in medical settings, science labs and even houses.

 If you tried to have a HEPA filter in your furnace, you’d probably have trouble having adequate air from your vents.
 This is due to the fact your furnace’s blower motor isn’t designed to work with such a deep filter.